jmrr/phd_thesis/Corrections/list_of_changes.md

 7. Several figures are inaccurate or contain insufficient information in the caption

-  a.
-Remove Fig. 1
+  - Remove Fig. 1

-  b.
-Remove Fig. 3
+  - Remove Fig. 3

-  c.
-Improve the captions of the figures so that they are self-contained.
+  - Improve the captions of the figures so that they are self-contained.

 8. Discuss why using a dimension of 4000 for the dictionary size is reasonable for the problem at hand